 5. Big shopping malls

 Really big, well-maintained and modern shopping malls.
-Constanta doesn’t lack shopping malls, and I’m sure you’ll love them as they are still a huge part of Romania’s social (and shopping) culture.
+Constanta doesn’t lack them, and I’m sure you’ll love them as they are still a huge part of Romania’s social (and shopping) culture.

 8. Close to the mountains

-In a matter of only 3h30min, you’re in some of the most popular and beautiful mountain resorts from the Carpathian Mountains such as Sinaia or Busteni.
+In just a few hours by train or car, you can get to some some of the most popular and beautiful mountain resorts from the Carpathian Mountains such as Sinaia or Busteni.

 You have the beach at one walk away, and the mountains at a less than 4h drive.
 What else can you dream about a city?